rizky201008/YoElement/README.md

 # YoElement

-YoElement is a simple and Jetpack Compose library that allows you to create component with more
+YoElement is a simple Jetpack Compose library that allows you to create component with more
 simple way.

 Without YoElement